 If the breakers have not tripped, there could still be a break in the power somewhere.
 If your condenser is not starting, you could have a blown capacitor.

-When dealing with electrical components you should always call a licensed heating and cooling contractor to trace down where the problem is located.
+You should always call a licensed heating and cooling contractor to trace the problem when dealing with electrical components.

 6. It’s an Old Unit

-New federal standards for R-410a refrigerants are making it harder and harder to repair older systems with R-22 refrigerant.
-Many HVAC contractors will no longer work on R-22 systems and will only install replacement systems.
+New federal standards for R-410a refrigerants are making it harder and harder to repair older systems with R-22 refrigerants.
+Many HVAC contractors will no longer work on R-22 systems and only install replacement ones.

 7. You Could Have a Broken Thermostat